 - Read typewritten text and patient data from a computer screen with or without corrective devices.

-- Communicate with patients and staff in the English language.
+- Communicate effectively with patients and staff.

 - Maintain cleanliness and personal grooming consistent with close personal contact.